Court Involvement and Breach of Trust

-If you suspect that a trustee has committed a breach of trust, it is vital that you contact a California trust litigation attorney in order to protect your rights as a beneficiary.
+If you suspect that a trustee has committed a breach of trust, you must contact a California trust litigation attorney to protect your rights as a beneficiary.
 The more time allowed to pass, the higher the risk that trust assets may be squandered.
 A breach of trust occurs when a trustee fails to follow the duties given to them in the trust.
 The trustee owes a duty to the beneficiary.
 After reviewing the facts and circumstances of your case, your attorney may bring an action with the California probate courts.

 If the court finds that a California breach of trust has occurred, it can take the following actions: